Eating disorders may start as a preoccupation with food and weight however; they are most often about much more than food.

 Skidmore College has worked to create a community of care to increase awareness and treatment of eating disorders.

-Health Services, the Counseling Center, and our on-campus nutritionist all work together to address eating disorders at Skidmore.
+Health Services and the Counseling Center work together to address eating disorders at Skidmore.
 If you are concerned about yourself, a friend or a loved one please contact the Counseling Center at (518) 580-5555 or Health Services at (518) 580-5550.

 Understanding Disordered Eating